Request a Demo

 What is churn analysis?

-Churn analysis is the process of identifying when and why customers stop using your product or service, and using those insights to reduce future churn.
-It involves tracking customer behavior, analyzing patterns, and uncovering the root causes behind customer attrition.
+Churn analysis is a method to understand when and why customers stop using your product or service, and then using those insights to reduce future churn.

 Why it matters in subscription and SaaS models